 Additionally, a brain specimen from case 3 was fixed in formalin for immunohistochemistry [2] at the Department of Viroscience, Rotterdam, the Netherlands.
-The sample was first embedded in paraffin, cut in 3µM slices, stained with antibody against the nucleoprotein (RABV-N, antibody 5DF12) then with peroxidase-labelled goat-anti-mouse IgG1.
+The sample was first embedded in paraffin, cut in 3 µm slices, stained with antibody against the nucleoprotein (RABV-N, antibody 5DF12) then with peroxidase-labelled goat-anti-mouse IgG1.
 Peroxidase was revealed with aminoethyl carbazole, resulting in a red precipitate.
 Slides were counterstained with hematoxylin.
 Isotype controls (Streptavidin-biotin complex) were included to assess specific staining [3].

 Amplicon-based sequencing was carried out following a previously established protocol [4].
-Brain tissue samples were inactivated and prepared for RNA extraction by homogenisation of a small cube of tissue (~ 30 mg) in RNA shield (Zymo Research, USA) in 2 ml reinforced tubes containing 1.4 mm ceramic beads, using a TerralyzerTM (Zymo Research, USA).
+Brain tissue samples were inactivated and prepared for RNA extraction by homogenisation of a small cube of tissue (~ 30 mg) in RNA shield (Zymo Research, USA) in 2 ml reinforced tubes containing Φ1.4 mm ceramic beads, using a TerralyzerTM (Zymo Research, USA).
 Total RNA was extracted using the Quick Viral RNA Mini-prep Kit (Zymo Research, USA) and cDNA synthesised by reaction of LunaScript RT Supermix (New England Biolabs, UK), nuclease free water and viral RNA.
-Thermocycling comprised primer annealing at 25°C for 2 minutes, cDNA synthesis at 55°C for 10 minutes and heat inactivation at 95°C for 1 minute before holding at 4°C.
+Thermocycling comprised primer annealing at 25 ℃ for 2 min, cDNA synthesis at 55 ℃ for 10 minutes and heat inactivation at 95 ℃ for 1 min before holding at 4 ℃℃.

 To enrich the RABV DNA, multiplex PCR was conducted following an established method applied to rabies virus [5,6].
 Primal scheme was used to design primers specific for East Africa [7].
-Sets of previously designed multiplex primer sets used in Tanzania from 2019-2020 [8] and updated to include the greater RABV diversity in Kenya (used from 2020-2023,
+Sets of previously designed multiplex primer sets used in Tanzania from 2019 to 2020 [8] and updated to include the greater RABV diversity in Kenya (used from 2020 to 2023,

 https://github.com/kirstyn/artic-rabv/tree/master/rampart/tza_protocol/rabv_ea), were used in PCR reactions.
 A characteristic of the multiplex PCR approach is that primers are combined into two pools (1 and 2), enabling tens of PCR reactions in 2 individual tubes per sample.
 Each multiplex PCR reaction mix consisted of Q5 Hot start High Fidelity 2x Master Mix (New England Biolabs), primer pool 1/2, water and cDNA.
-The PCR was performed under the following conditions: 30 seconds heat activation at 98°C; 35 cycles of denaturation (15 seconds at 98°C); annealing and extension (5 minutes at 65°C); and finally, a hold temperature of 4°C. Before sequencing the DNA concentration in the samples and negative control were checked by Qubit fluorometer (version 3, Thermo Fisher Scientific, USA) using a dsDNA Quantitation high sensitivity kit (Thermo Fisher Scientific, USA).
+The PCR was performed under the following conditions: 30 s heat activation at 98°C; 35 cycles of denaturation (15 seconds at 98°C); annealing and extension (5 minutes at 65°C); and finally, a hold temperature of 4°C. Before sequencing the DNA concentration in the samples and negative control were checked by Qubit fluorometer (version 3, Thermo Fisher Scientific, USA) using a dsDNA Quantitation high sensitivity kit (Thermo Fisher Scientific, USA).
 Sequencing was undertaken using a Nanopore MinION MK1B, with a ligation-based library preparation kit (SQK-LSK109) and the final library loaded on an R9.4.1 flow cell.
 Native barcoding was used to differentiate samples and a negative control of nuclease-free water was included.
 In total, four runs were done for the five cases; the first run included cases 1 and 2, and the remaining three runs were for cases 3, 4, and 5.
 Other samples from different hosts (domestic dogs and various livestock) were included in each run, generating 99 new sequences (supplementary Table 1).